-These sticky, sweet, and slightly spicy wings are a crowd pleaser for all manner of casual holiday gatherings.
-Oven-baked and easy to make, this recipe will be a go to for entertaining and paired with rice and veggies an awesome meal.
+The sweetness of the maple syrup and the heat from the Sriracha sauce combine to create a unique and irresistible flavour making these sticky, sweet, and slightly spicy wings a crowd-pleaser for all manner of gatherings.
+Oven-baked and easy to make, this recipe will be a go-to for entertaining and, paired with rice and veggies, makes an awesome meal.

 2 lbs chicken wings

 Nonstick cooking spray

 Line a large baking sheet with parchment paper.
 Pat the chicken wings dry with paper towels.

 Place the maple syrup, brown sugar, soy sauce, sambal olek and garlic in a large mixing bowl.
 Whisk to combine.

 Place the chicken wings in the bowl.
 Using a rubber spatula, toss the wings in the sauce.
 Pour the wings onto the parchment along with all of the sauce.

 Bake the chicken wings on middle rack of oven until browned and crisp, 45-50 minutes; make sure to toss and stir the wings with the glaze every 15 minutes.